snowan/anime-daily-xiaohongshu-post-ai-agent/plan.md

 *   Setting up and managing the email review and approval system.

 This plan provides a detailed roadmap for developing the AI agent.
 Prioritize tackling the challenges related to accessing Xiaohongshu data early in the development process.

+## User Rules

+Users will interact with the AI agent primarily through a designated Telegram bot.
+To request a post about a Japanese anime, the user should send a message containing the name of the anime.

+*   **Valid Input:** The core of the message should be the Japanese anime name.
+Additional text can be included, but the agent will focus on identifying the anime title.
+*   **Example:** "Please create a post about [Anime Name] for Xiaohongshu." or simply "[Anime Name]"
+*   **Confirmation:** The agent will ideally provide a confirmation message in Telegram once the request is received and processing begins.
+*   **Status Updates:** Users will be notified via email about the review status (sent for review, approved, rejected).
+Final posting confirmation can also be sent via email or potentially back through Telegram.